elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-xenophon-plato-and-aristotle-describe-the-celts-in-their-accounts.md

 subject: History of the World
 file_name: how-did-xenophon-plato-and-aristotle-describe-the-celts-in-their-accounts.md
 url: /learn/history-of-the-world/questions/how-did-xenophon-plato-and-aristotle-describe-the-celts-in-their-accounts
-score: 8.5
+score: -1.0
 related_article1:
-    id: 159914
+    id: 159868
     title: >-
-        How did Xenophon, Plato, and Aristotle describe the Celts in their accounts?
+        What are the defining decorative styles of La Tène Culture?
-    subject: History of the World
+    subject: Art History and Literature
-    url: /learn/history-of-the-world/questions/how-did-xenophon-plato-and-aristotle-describe-the-celts-in-their-accounts
+    url: /learn/art-history-and-literature/questions/what-are-the-defining-decorative-styles-of-la-tne-culture
 related_article2:
-    id: 159905
+    id: 159901
     title: >-
-        What are the distinctive pottery styles associated with the Beaker People and Corded Ware People?
+        What were the distinctive physical and behavioral traits of the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-distinctive-pottery-styles-associated-with-the-beaker-people-and-corded-ware-people
+    url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
 related_article3:
-    id: 159917
+    id: 159886
     title: >-
-        What was the tribal organization and social hierarchy in Celtic society?
+        What were the typical clothing and dining habits in Celtic daily life?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
+    url: /learn/history-of-the-world/questions/what-were-the-typical-clothing-and-dining-habits-in-celtic-daily-life
 related_article4:
-    id: 159920
+    id: 159866
     title: >-
-        How did Celtic architectural styles reflect their settlement patterns?
+        How did the Halstatt Culture transition into the La Tène Culture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
+    url: /learn/history-of-the-world/questions/how-did-the-halstatt-culture-transition-into-the-la-tne-culture
 related_article5:
-    id: 160371
+    id: 159891
     title: >-
-        How did the burial practices of the Beaker People and Corded Ware People differ from other contemporary cultures?
+        What were the primary military tactics and weaponry used by the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-burial-practices-of-the-beaker-people-and-corded-ware-people-differ-from-other-contemporary-cultures
+    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
 ---

 &nbsp;